dalibo/temboard/CONTRIBUTING.md

 Now register the agent in UI, using host `0.0.0.0`, port `2345` and key `key_for_agent`.
 The monitored Postgres instance is named `postgres0.dev`.

-Beware that two Postgres instance are set up with replication.
+Beware that two Postgres instances are set up with replication.
 The primary instance may be either postgres0 or postgres1.
 See below for details.